 As mentioned in the above step, the Windows store application can be distributed to:-

 - Add to your private store where all people in your organization can find and install it.

 - Distribute it later

-Default Directory is the name of your private store (Windows store for business).
-Default Directory (you can give custom names as well) is the tab from where you can view and install the applications from your private store.
-I used default directory in Azure AD that is why the name of this tab came as Default Directory.
+Default Directory is the name of your private store (Microsoft store for business).
+Default Directory (you can give custom names) is the tab you can view and install the applications from your private store.
+I used the default directory in Azure AD, which is why the name of this tab came as Default Directory.

 Successfully installed Company portal application from Private Store named Default Directory.

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…